Greenhouse Gas Emissions

 Greenhouse Gas Emissions Industry Score

 Keep an eye out for this year’s Roadmap To Net Zero Report by Aii.
 In this report, additional analysis and context to the GHG estimate will be provided.
-The publication of this report will also be followed by a “Deep Dive Webinar”, in which we take a closer look at the GHG metric and its implications, and will be hosted by The Industry We Want later this year.

 Projected GHG emissions for the garment sector 2019 - 2030